szolll/MW1/README.md

 ## Getting Started: Simple Steps to a Healthier Workday

-It's incredibly easy to start using the Coffee Break Reminder, even if you're not a tech expert!
+It's incredibly easy to start using Wellness Manager 1, even if you're not a tech expert!
 Just follow these simple steps:

 **1. Open PowerShell:**